prateek173/E-commerce-Website/README.md

 # 🛒 Team 248 - Ecommerce Website

-An Ecommerce web application built using the **MERN stack** (MongoDB, Express, React, Node.js).
+An E-commerce web application built using the **MERN stack** (MongoDB, Express, React, Node.js).
 This project allows users to browse products, add items to the cart, and simulate the checkout process.